SukritJaidee/pred_temp/README.md

 | Google Colab (keras gpu)| 43.67|Main_pro|

 ### Proposed method
 This system is made to predict the temperature at every point throughout Thailand.
 Model inputs come from three weather sources: Meteostat, Weatherapi, and IBM.
+We take the weather data from all three models at all points in Thailand to train the deep-learning model.
+The model output is the temperature prediction for each point in Thailand.
 <p align="center"><img src="https://lh6.googleusercontent.com/crkxhHoA23xNII1z2PtwqGt39-6hP2j_XAZbQbqB9a1ree4hYwzjOUaRIghrNmxZHko=w2400"
 	  width="600" high="400" style="display: margin: 0 auto; max-width: 600px"></p>